BLOGCity Guides

 With more than 2000 years of history, Barcelona is a little gem for everyone who wants to explore the culture of this vibrant city.

 Barcelona has tons of museums covering different areas.
-One of my favorite ones is the Museu Picasso that has the most complete and permanent collection of the most famous painter of the 20th century, Pablo Picasso.
-The museum is located in five different 14th century houses.
+One of my favorite ones is the Museu Picasso which has the most complete and permanent collection of Pablo Picasso, the most famous painter of the 20th century.
+The museum is located in five different 14th-century houses.

 When I was in Barcelona, I was amazed by the architecture.
-You can see the influence of the architect Antoni Gaudi almost everywhere in the city.
-The Sagrada Familia is probably the most impressive building but you should also visit Casa Batlo, Casa Mila and Casa Vincens that are all World Heritage Sites.
+The influence of the architect Antoni Gaudi almost everywhere in the city.
+The Sagrada Familia is probably the most impressive building, but you should also visit Casa Batlo, Casa Mila and Casa Vincens which are all World Heritage Sites.

 While visiting Barcelona, you will quickly understand that it is a bilingual city.
-People speak Catalan and Spanish but locals mostly speak Catalan and are sometimes not very willing to speak any Spanish.
-The Catalan identity in Barcelona is very strong and many Catalans have been asking for their own independence for years.
+People speak Catalan and Spanish, but locals mostly speak Catalan and are sometimes unwilling to speak any Spanish.
+The Catalan identity in Barcelona is strong, and many Catalans have been asking for their independence for years.

 Parc de Montjuic

-Montjuic is essentially a mountain that’s conveniently located in a corner of the city.
+Essentially a mountain, Montjuic is conveniently located in a corner of the city.
 You can easily spend a whole day exploring this beautiful mountain.
-Within Montjuic you’ll find castles, palaces, gardens, museums and incredible views of the city and sea.
+Within Montjuic, you’ll find castles, palaces, gardens, museums, and incredible city and sea views.

 PS.
-If you’re not a hiker, you can take a fun cable car to the top of the mountain, just be prepared to wait in a long line of tourists.
-You can also hop in a taxi to take you all the way up.
+If you’re not a hiker, you can take a fun cable car to the top of the mountain; just be prepared to wait in a long line of tourists.
+You can also hop in a taxi to take you up.

 Barri Gotic

-Within the Gothic Quarter you'll find The Palau de la Generalitat which is the home of the autonomous government of Catalonia; The Catedral de Santa Eulalia which is one of the most beautiful cathedrals in the city; and the Museu Picasso which we mentioned earlier.
+Within the Gothic Quarter, you'll find The Palau de la Generalitat, home of the autonomous government of Catalonia; the Catedral de Santa Eulalia, one of the most beautiful cathedrals in the city; and the Museu Picasso, which we mentioned earlier.

 You'll also find plenty of other churches, museums, and historically important squares within this small patch of land in the city.
 It’ll feel like you’ve walked back in time.

-The walk around the quarter won’t take long, but there's so much to see and do you can spend the half the day here.
+The walk around the quarter will not take long, but there is so much to see and do that you could spend half the day here.

 La Sagrada Familia

 No trip to Barcelona would be complete without a visit to one of the most unique and magnificent basilicas in the world.
 This is easily one of the most popular destinations in Barcelona.
 You will see tourists, and you will see a lot of them.
-Yet, this is an absolute must if you’re in Barcelona.
+Yet, this is truly an absolute must.

-Construction for this gorgeous behemoth began in 1882 and isn’t expected to be finished until 2040!
-That’s longer than it took to build the Egyptian pyramids!
+Construction on this gorgeous behemoth began in 1882 and isn’t expected to be completed until 2040—that’s longer than it took to build the Egyptian pyramids!

-Everytime I visit Barcelona I take a slow walk around this marvelous structure and admire the artistic creativity that’s slowly being brought to life.
+Every time I visit Barcelona, I slowly walk around this marvelous structure and admire the artistic creativity that’s slowly being brought to life.

 Camp Nou

-But, even if you have no interest in soccer, I would make catching a game here a priority simply for the atmosphere.
-Like I mentioned earlier, if you’re in Europe, catching a European soccer match is an absolute must.
+But, even if you have no interest in soccer, I would prioritize catching a game here simply for the atmosphere.
+As I mentioned earlier, watching a European soccer match is an absolute must if you're in Europe.
 It's unlike anything you will experience at any sporting event.

-Camp Nou is one of the most iconic stadiums in the world and is the largest stadium in Europe.
+Camp Nou is one of the world's most iconic stadiums and the largest stadium in Europe.
 It’s been the home to some of the greatest soccer players in the world and is also the home of the greatest soccer team in the world (in my humble opinion).

-If you’re visiting Barcelona on the off season and can’t catch a game, I would recommend taking a tour of the stadium.
+If you’re visiting Barcelona in the off-season and can’t catch a game, I recommend taking a tour of the stadium.
 You’ll learn some of the amazing history of the game, team, and stadium.
-My favorite part of the tour was being able to walk through the tunnels, locker rooms, and even on the pitch where the players have walked thousands of times.
+My favorite part of the tour was walking through the tunnels, locker rooms, and even on the pitch, where the players have walked thousands of times.

 Parc Guell